tajmilur-rahman/toggle-smells/README.md

 Following are the usage patterns our tool can detect as of now.
 * Dead usage patterns
-* Nested usage patterns -- In progress
+* Nested usage patterns
-* Spread usage patterns -- In progress
+* Spread usage patterns
-* Mixed usage patterns -- In progress
+* Mixed usage patterns
 * Enumeration usage patterns -- In progress
 * Combinatorial usage patterns -- In progress